zgracem/dotconfig/Code/User/README.md

 ~/.config/bin/vscode-extensions cleanup
 ```

-To overwrite `extensions` with the current loadout:
+To overwrite `extensions.json` with the current loadout:

 ```sh
 ~/.config/bin/vscode-extensions dump
 ```

+You can also copy `extensions.json` into a project's `.vscode` directory and use
+it as a template for workspace recommendations.